davisssamuel/binary-bomb/README.md

 # Phase 6

-Similar to the last phase, I was very lost.
+Similar to the last phase, I was struggling to debug the execution.
+I noticed the `reac_six_numbers` function, so I knew there would be six inputs integer inputs.
 Ultimately, I used the brute force script I wrote in the last phase to find the input to defuse this phase.
 The input to defuse this phase was `4 5 1 6 3 2`.